Top Tips for AQA GCSE English Language: Paper 2, Questions 1 - 4

 Top Tips:

-Be ruthless: eliminate any answers which are obviously incorrect.
+Be ruthless: eliminate any answers that are obviously incorrect.

 If you’re unsure, move on and come back later if there’s time.